Bryce-Taylor/Capstone-Project/README.md

 ### Week 4 (August 2-6)
 #### Bryce:
+- Scorecards(User)
-- I will be working on the overall group performance on the scorecard.I will work on some styling as well.
+- I will be working on the overall group performance on the scorecard.I also will be working on some styling as well.
 #### Kenia:
 - I am going to work on the individual and managers score card and any additional css.
 #### Both: